Ashjani/Skill_Sharing_app/README.md

 * **Express.js**: A fast and minimalist web framework for Node.js that we use to build our server and handle routing.
 * **Mongoose**: An Object Data Modeling (ODM) library for MongoDB and Node.js, which helps us manage relationships between data and provides schema validation.
 * **Dotenv**: A zero-dependency module that loads environment variables from a `.env` file, allowing us to keep secrets out of our code.
+**jsonwebtoken**: A library to generate and verify JSON Web Tokens for secure authentication.

 ---
 ## API Endpoints